Parent Corporation: CRF Inc.

 The possibility of receipt of unsolicited personal data is acknowledged by CRF Health.
 Receiving, storing or further disseminating or otherwise processing such personal data may be incompatible with CRF Health’s commitment to the principles of transparency and purpose limitation, since the individual (data subject) may not be aware of the dissemination of that personal data to CRF Health.
 It is CRF Health policy, on receipt of such personal data to take all necessary actions to halt further processing or dissemination of that personal data and to prevent the risk of recurrence of same.

-The individual receiving such personal data will, on receipt (and without further sharing the personal data, including to Quality Management) notify Quality Management or other designated Privacy Official and raise an NCR (taking care not to capture any of the personal data in the NCR) that personal data has been received, providing relevant information regarding the supplier of the personal data, circumstances of receipt and project (if applicable).
+The individual receiving such personal data will, on receipt (and without further sharing the personal data, including to Quality Management) notify Quality Management or other designated Privacy Official and raise a Non-Conformance Report (NCR) (taking care not to capture any of the personal data in the NCR) that personal data has been received, providing relevant information regarding the supplier of the personal data, circumstances of receipt and project (if applicable).
 At the same time, the personal data in question will be destroyed and the supplier notified that they have made an errant transfer of personal data (this may be achieved via the Sponsor or CRA for Investigator Sites).
 If the transmission contained other, non-identifiable data that is required by CRF Health, the supplier should be requested to re-supply without the personal identifiers.
 CRF Health Quality Assurance will monitor NCRs for any trends in unsolicited data to permit escalations as appropriate for repeated occurrences.

 Access to information and systems is restricted to appropriate staff.
 For data held on the CRF Health network, this is managed via the Security Policy (QMS 0-1) and related IT and Security QMS documents.
 In accordance with national and international laws, data subjects (individuals or groups to whom the personal information pertains) have the right of access personal data CRF Health holds on them to ensure that it is accurate and up-to-date, to have the ability to request it’s correction/modification or to request deletion of all or part of that information if it is inaccurate or no longer necessary for the purposes for which CRF Health has collected the personal information.